DonTarun27/DFT_Drive/Fault Tool Working Commands Tutorial.md

 To generate the cut netlist, run
 ```
 fault cut\
+    -s Tech/osu035/config.yml\
     -o Netlists/s27.cut.v\
-  -s Tech/osu035/config.yml\
     Netlists/s27.nl.v\
     --clock CK --reset reset --bypassing VDD=1 --bypassing GND=0
 ```
 This will remove all the netlist flip flops converting it into a pure combinational netlist.
 The removed flip-flops will be exposed as input and output ports.
-The generated comb-only (only combinational logic) netlist default path is: Netlists/s27.cut.v
+The generated comb-only (only combinational logic) netlist default path is **Netlists/s27.cut.v**
 The comb-only netlist is then used for performing fault simulations in the next step.
-## Fault Simu;lations
+## Fault Simulations
 Test vectors are generated internally by a Pseudo Random Number Generator (PRNG) or by using Quaigh or Atalanta
 ### A) Using Internal PRNG
-The test vectors could be simulated incrementally such that the size of the set is increased if sufficient coverage isn’t met.
+The test vectors (TV) could be simulated incrementally such that the size of the set is increased if sufficient coverage isn’t met.
 This is done by the following options:
-fault [-v <initial TV count>] [-r <increment>] [-m <minCoverage>] [--ceiling <TV count ceiling>] [-c <cell models>] <netlist> <bypass options>
+`fault [-v <initial-TV-count>] [-r <increment>] [-m <minCoverage>] [--ceiling <TV-count-ceiling>] [-c <cell-models-file-path>] <cut-netlist-file-path> <bypass-options>`
 -v: Number of the initially generated test vectors.
+-r: Increment in the test vector count if minimum coverage isn’t met.
 -m: Minimum coverage percentage that should be met by the generated test vectors.
--r: Increment in the test vector count if minimum coverage isn’t met.
 --ceiling: Ceiling for the number of generated test vectors.
 If this number is reached, simulations are stopped regardless of the coverage.
 -g: Type of the test vector generator.
-Three types are supported: (1) swift: uses Swift system RNG (2) LFSR: uses a linear feedback shift register as a RNG (3) atalanta: uses atalanta atpg for generating TVs.
+Three types are supported: (1) swift: uses Swift system RNG (2) LFSR: uses a linear feedback shift register as a RNG (3) atalanta: uses atalanta atpg for generating TV.
 Default value is swift.
 -c: The cell models to use for simulations.

 In this example, we will use a minimum coverage of 95%, an increment of 50, an initial test vector set size of 100 , and a ceiling of 1000 test vectors.
-We will also use the default value for -g option where swift’s system generator will be used for pseudo-random number generation.
+We will also use the default value for -g option where swift’s system generator will be used for PRNG.
 To run the simulations, invoke the following
 ```
 fault -v 100 -r 50 -m 95\